rackerlabs/docs-dxp-handbook/docs/post-go-live/high-volume-events.rst

 .. _high_volume_events:

 ==============================
-Prepare for high volume events
+Prepare for high volume event
 ==============================

 Use the following considerations and recommendations to plan for high seasonal